CHAPTER

 Source.
 (See Revision Note at chapter heading for

-invoke the provisions of a temporary permit requiring the permittee to either
+department to invoke the provisions of a temporary permit requiring the

-commence the facility closure process or the process for obtaining a permanent
+permittee to either commence the facility closure process or the process for

-permit issued pursuant to RSA 149-M and the solid waste rules for continued
+obtaining a permanent permit issued pursuant to RSA 149-M and the solid waste

 Source.
 (See Revision Note at chapter heading for

-waste at a landfill to minimize the amount of precipitation contacting the
+placed over solid waste at a landfill to minimize the amount of precipitation

-solid waste, to prevent contact with the solid waste and to assist in the
+contacting the solid waste, to prevent contact with the solid waste and to

-capacity identified as necessary to accommodate the management of solid waste
+of facility capacity identified as necessary to accommodate the management of

 (a)